Youssefahmed88/simple-fullstack-app/README.md

 ## **Backend**

-The backend is built with **FastAPI** and serves as an API for the frontend.
+The backend is built with **FastAPI** and serves as an API for the integrated frontend.

 ### **Features**